dizmo/confluence-export-converter/README.md

 ### Instructions

-1. Export all data from Confluence 5.7.1 to a .zip file by navigating to [confluenceURL]admin/backup.action .
+1. Export all data from Confluence 5.7.1 to a .zip file by navigating to [Confluence URL]/admin/backup.action .

 2. Extract entities.xml part of the exported .zip and place it within toplevel of this repository.

-3. Run the Python3 script using the following command: `$ python3 convert.py`.
+3. Run the Python 3 script: `$ python3 convert.py`

-4. As soon as the script has completed, find file entities_converted.xml within the repo's directory.
+4. As soon as the script has completed, find file entities_converted.xml in the repo's directory.
 Rename or delete entities.xml and use this as the new name of file entities_converted.xml.

 5. Create a new .zip file containing the original export zip's content but now with the converted entities.xml.

-6. Upload the new .zip to Confluence 7.6.2 during Backup Restore process.
+6. Upload the new .zip to Confluence 7.6.2 during the Backup Restore process.